Ready to slow down and catch some fireflies on a wooded hillside?

 Huttopia has been offering unique opportunities for glamping and camping since 1999 with a few choice locations in North America.
 Huttopia Adirondacks opened in the spring of 2021, and another one opened in Paradise Spring, California in the summer of the same year.

 Family-size Trappeur tents are ideal for up to five people, and they provide glampers with many of the comforts of home, including real beds and woodstoves for chilly evenings.

 The Huttopia Trappeur tents are made from canvas and wood with simple, but comfortable amenities so you can get back to nature without sacrificing a bit of comfort.
 While Huttopia offers a range of tents and cabins, we think the Trappeur tents are the perfect home base for your Lake George glamping vacation, and they recently made our list of best Adirondack cabin rentals.

 Glamping Amenities at Huttopia Adirondacks

-Trying to decide whether glamping in the Adirondacks is right for you?
+Trying to decide whether glamping in Lake George s is right for you?
 Here’s what you can expect to find in Huttopia Trappeur tents.

 - Electricity – There are two outlets in the Trappeur tents – one in the bathroom, and one in the kitchenette.